 In empathy one substitutes oneself for the other person; in sympathy one substitutes others for oneself.
 The object of empathy is understanding.
 The object of sympathy is the other person’s well-being.
 In sum, empathy is a way of knowing; sympathy is a way of relating ~ Lauren Wispe

 Empathy is a normal psychological trait, and it is something all people express to some extent.
-For example, a study done at Yale University in 2007 found that babies demonstrate a natural tendency towards empathy, while the Max Planck Institute for Evolutionary Anthropology has shown that even when given no incentive, toddlers share with others and act in a helpful manner.
+For example, a study done at Yale University in 2007 found that babies demonstrate a natural tendency towards empathy, while the Max Planck Institute for Evolutionary Anthropology has shown that despite being given no incentive, even toddlers share with others and act in a helpful manner.
 Empathetic behavior has also been demonstrated in certain animal species, including mice.

-Some people may have a greater aptitude for empathy than others, because they are emotionally more intelligent, have more life experience, or due to a genetic predisposition – but that does not make them psychic.
+Some people may have a greater aptitude for empathy than others, because they are emotionally more intelligent or have more life experience, but that does not make them psychic.
 You are not a psychic or an ‘empath’ because you were properly socialized by your parents; or because you are a caring and considerate member of society; or because you are a highly sensitive person; or because you are able to instinctively notice someone else’s feelings through cues you get from their body language, their facial expressions, their tone of voice, or behaviors like crying, or sighing.
 The more empathetic you are, the more you are able to comprehend and express how others must be feeling.
-But this is not an extra-sensory ability.
+But this is not an extra-sensory ability, or a clair sense.

 Empathetic Versus Empathic

-Most language experts will disagree, but a distinction should be made between the terms ’empathetic’ and ’empathic’.
-Such a distinction is useful, due to the popular usage of the word ‘empath’.
+Most language experts will most likely disagree with me, but I feel a distinction should be made between the terms empathetic and empathic.
+Such a distinction is useful in my field of endeavor, especially due to the popular usage of the term ’empath’ by psychics and the modern spiritual community.
+Language belongs to the people who speak and write it, after all.

-The word empathetic describes the normal empathy a person would express towards others, while empathic is more appropriate to describe the extra-sensory or energetic perceptions experienced by an empath.
-This form of extra-sensory perception is what some refer to as clairempathy, to distinguish it from normal empathy.
+The word empathetic describes the normal empathy a person would express towards others, while empathic is useful to describe the extra-sensory or energetic perceptions experienced by an empath.
+This form of extra-sensory perception is what I refer to as clairempathy, to distinguish it from normal empathy.
 In other words, when you are being empathetic you are showing empathy, but when you are being empathic you are experiencing clairempathy.

-You will not find this distinction in dictionaries, as the words ’empathic’ and ’empathetic’ are generally considered to have the same meaning, i.e. the ‘ability to express empathy’.
-But we do not use the term ‘sympathic’ to describe someone who is being sympathetic; therefore it makes sense to only use the term empathetic to describe the expression of empathy.
+You will not find this distinction in dictionaries, as the words empathic and empathetic are generally considered to have the same meaning, i.e. the ‘ability to express empathy’.
+But to me this distinction makes sense, since we do not use the term ‘sympathic’ to describe someone who is being sympathetic; therefore it makes sense to only use the term empathetic to describe the expression of empathy.
+That leaves the term ’empathic’ free to be made very useful as a practical communication term for the metaphysical community.

-If you are someone that shows a healthy empathy for others then you are empathetic, and you would then be very aware of emotional signs and moods in someone else.
+Therefore, if you are someone that shows a healthy empathy for others, then you are empathetic, and you would then be very aware of emotional signs and moods in someone else.
 But that does not make you an empath.
-It just means you are very well-adjusted, kind and considerate person, or possibly even a Highly Sensitive Person (HSP).
+It just means you are very well-adjusted, kind and considerate person, or possibly even genetically a one-in-every-five Highly Sensitive Person (HSP).

-I am an empath, and in my experience an empath is a person who has vivid clairempathic experiences.
+I am an HSP, but I am also an empath, and they are not the same thing.
+In my experience an empath is a person who has vivid clairempathic experiences of a psychic or paranormal nature.
 This means that I have direct, extra-sensory experiences of other people’s emotions, moods and motivations on a daily basis.
 I can feel what others feel, without knowing anything about them, or having any direct contact or interaction with them.
-I can experience these feelings and sensations with people on the other side of the world, and they are not limited to emotions, because I also experience physical sensations and symptoms.
-I also experience or sense emotional information and feeling states from a person’s past and future.
-I often know how someone felt at some point in history or how they will feel about something in the future.
-Clearly this has very little to do with simply empathizing with someone at a given moment.
+I can experience these feelings and sensations from strangers on the other side of the world.
+And they are not only limited to emotions, because I also experience physical symptoms.
+Touching them, or being in close proximity to their energy field usually yields the most powerful results, but it is not necessary.
+All I need to pick up someone’s feelings is to have access to their ‘spiritual coordinates‘ in some form, for example their name, photo or a personal item belonging to them.

-For example, I would be in line at the supermarket and suddenly begin to feel pain and discomfort in my right arm, and when I turn around there would be someone in line behind me with their injured right arm in a sling.
-Not only would I briefly feel their physical pain, but I may also get a clairvoyant flash of what happened to them to injure their arm, and how they felt at the time (including the sharp sensation in their elbow when they fell), and I will feel how frustrated they are now having the use of only one arm, and I will also sense how they will feel some months into the future when the side-effects of their injury becomes worse, instead of better.
+For example, I might be in line at the supermarket and suddenly begin to feel pain and discomfort in my right arm, and when I turn around there would be someone in line behind me with their right arm in a sling.
+Not only would I briefly feel their physical pain, but I may also get a clairvoyant flash of what happened to them to injure their arm, or I will feel how frustrated they are to have the use of only one arm.

-I can feel the anxiety some people feel in the pit of their stomach when they are telling a lie, or feel their heartbeat increase when they are feeling guilty.
-If the lady in front of me at the supermarket is getting angry I might feel her ‘blood pressure rising’ and possibly perceive additional information about her personal life that may cause her to be so impatient and irritable.
-But that does not mean that I necessarily indentify with her feelings (empathy) or feel sorry for her (sympathy).
-I simply sense what she is feeling and I know why she is feeling that way, even if it makes no sense to me, and without me focusing my attention on her, or engaging with her.
+I can even feel the anxiety some people feel in the pit of their stomach when they are telling a lie, or feel their heartbeat increase when they are feeling guilty.
+If the lady in front of me at the supermarket is getting angry I might feel her blood pressure rising, and possibly perceive additional information about her personal life that may cause her to be so impatient and irritable.
+But that does not mean that I necessarily identify with her feelings (empathy) or feel sorry for her (sympathy).
+I simply experience what she is feeling and I know why she is feeling that way, even if it makes no sense to me personally.

 Throughout the world, teachers, sociologists, policymakers and parents are discovering that empathy may be the single most important quality that must be nurtured to give peace a fighting chance ~ Arundhati Ray

-Reputable psychics and mediums will tell you that they usually do their best readings and predictions when the energy information they translate for their clients make absolutely no sense to them at the time.
+Reputable psychics and mediums will actually tell you that they usually do their best readings and predictions when the energy information they translate for their clients make absolutely no sense to them at the time.
 The less the psychic’s ego and personal opinions interfere with the reading process, the better.
-In fact, a reader who expresses too much sympathy and empathy during a reading is probably not doing a very good job, since sympathy and empathy are both a highly personal perspective or viewpoint.
-If I share my client’s feelings, or feel sorry for them, I am not using my clairempathic ability, because I am applying my own feelings of empathy and sympathy based on my personal values and life experiences.
-Now, there is nothing wrong with empathizing with a client during a reading, as long as it is understood that empathizing is not psychic reading or mediumship.
-Empathizing is ‘perspective-taking’ in the role of counselor or advisor; it is not energy reading in the role of psychic or empath.
+In fact, a reader who constantly expresses too much sympathy and empathy during a reading is probably not doing a very good job, since both sympathy and empathy are both a highly personal perspective.
+If I always share my client’s feelings, or feel sorry for them, I am not using my clairempathic ability to the best of my ability, because I am obscuring the energetic information or spiritual message with my personal feelings of empathy and sympathy, probably based on my personal values and life experiences.
+Feeling constantly upset, drained or depressed, or sorry for yourself and the whole world, does not an empath make!

-Empathic ability (or clairempathy) is a form of clairsentience.
+Empathic ability (or clairempathy) is actually not a distinct psychic ability in its own right.
+It is just one expression of the more generally familiar psychic ability known as clairsentience.
 The term ‘sentience’ refers to awareness, or consciousness of a sensation or a feeling.
-Sentience does not involve thought, or logic, or reason, as one would find in normal empathy, when you would use reason, logic and your personal memories to consider how the other person must be feeling.
+Sentience does not involve thought, or logic, or reason, as one would often find in normal empathy, where you would use reason, logic and your personal memories to consider how the other person must be feeling.
 The emphasis in clairsentience is on feeling or sensing, instead of rational thinking.

-Clairsentience therefore means ‘clear sensing’ or ‘clear feeling’.
+Clairsentience therefore means ‘clear sensing or feeling’.
 It is the ability to perceive extra-sensory information about people, places or objects, by sensing it energetically.
-It is energy perception experienced as a tactile, physical sensation or an emotional feeling.
-Clairsentience is the foundation for all other psychic sensitivities.
-It is often the first psychic ability to surface in children, and normally it is also the first psychic sense to be experienced by adults who develop their extra-sensory abilities later in life.
+It is a form of energy perception which is experienced as a tactile, physical sensation, or an emotional feeling.
+To my knowledge and experience, clairsentience is the foundation for all other psychic sensitivities and often the first psychic ability to emerge in children.
+Typically, it is also the first psychic sense to be experienced by adults who develop their extra-sensory abilities later in life.
 In fact, I have never heard of a psychic or a medium who does not have some form of clairsentient ability, or who does not somehow use clairsentience in their work.

-Clairsentience typically manifests in four major ways that are all interlinked and interdependent, and differs from person to person:
+Clairsentience typically manifests in four major ways that are all somehow related, but the phenomenon differs from person to person:

 Highly Sensitive Person Versus Empath